The standing wall plank exercise is one of the core exercises in my Strengthen Your Core program and my online course, Building a Stronger Core.

-The wall plank exercise using the wall for support is one of the core exercises in my Strengthen Your Core program.
-This variation is specifically designed as a core exercise for beginners but even if you are advanced, you might find it a challenge.
+This standing wall plank exercise variation is specifically designed as a core exercise for beginners and senior.
+However, advanced users might find it a challenge.

-The wall plank exercise is one of the gentler variations of the plank against the wall because you place your hands on the ball for support and you are in a standing position.
+A variation of the standing wall plank is to do the exercise with a stability ball for support.
+The standing wall plank exercise is one of the gentler variations of the plank against the wall because you place your hands on the ball for support and you are in a standing position.
 This wall plank exercise is appropriate for all levels including beginners and seniors.

 Here are the instructions for the wall plank exercise with stability ball.